Table of Contents

 Take apple cider vinegar on a regular basis.

-Apples are good source of dietary fiber and eating 2 apple daily will provide sufficient fiber to make bowel movement smooth.
+Apples are a good source of dietary fiber and eating 2 apple daily will provide sufficient fiber to make bowel movement smooth.
 So in case of constipation eat 2 apple daily with outer skin.

 Mix 1/4 cup apple cider vinegar with 1/4 cup water.
 Pour into spray bottle and spritz it onto your hair and scalp.